Indian Billionaire Mukesh Ambani Is Keen On Buying Liverpool

 Liverpool’s value has risen in the past 12 years

-FSG bought Liverpool in 2010 from George Gillett Jr. and Tom Hicks for GBP 300 million (around USD 478 million / RM 1.6 billion).
+FSG bought Liverpool in 2010 from George Gillett Jr. and Tom Hicks for GBP 300 million (around USD 478 million).

 Liverpool’s first Premier League title under FSG’s ownership and Jürgen Klopp’s management came in 2019-20, which was its first championship in 30 years.